panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 Please note that without the use of an abort controller there's no way you can stop a `fetch()` request.
 Don't use solutions like [this](https://stackoverflow.com/a/46946573/1894471).

-*Do you consider a good practice to timeout network requests at 8-10 seconds?*
+*What other good practices regarding network requests do you know?*